The Traveler (2010 film)

 The Traveler is a 2010 American–Canadian direct-to-video horror film directed by Michael Oblowitz written by Joseph C. Muscat, and starring Val Kilmer and Dylan Neal.
 Kilmer plays a stranger who walks into a small town's police station, confesses to murder, and is interrogated by detective Alexander Black (Neal).
-Filmed in Canada.

 Plot

 A stranger walks into a small town's police station during a rainstorm on Christmas Eve.
 He tells the desk sergeant that he wishes to confess to murder, after which the desk sergeant points a handgun at him and calls for his colleagues to restrain him with handcuffs.

 The stranger refuses to reveal his name, preferring to be known as "Mr. Nobody."
 After the stranger provokes them, the officers are about to assault him as detective Alexander Black walks in.
 The stranger states that he will confess to six murders, and when he describes each murder, the officers graphically die in the same way he explains though the stranger himself remains incarcerated.
 While the officers panic, the stranger notices a dedication text on detective Black's golden-metal pen and remarks upon it, drawing the suspicion of Detective Black, who received the pen from his murdered daughter, Mary Black.